gwsystems/composite/README.md

 components are composed together to form an executable system.

 Composite currently supports a platform with:
 - x86-32
 - booting using Linux 2.6.33 or 2.6.36 (see Hijack support for booting information)
 - networking

 Research features of COMPOSITE currently include:

-- Mutable protection domains -- hardware protection boundaries can be raised or lowered dynamically in a controlled manner to trade fault isolation for performance
+- Mutable protection domains -- hardware protection boundaries can be raised or lowered _dynamically_ and in a controlled manner to trade fault isolation for performance

 - Hierarchical resource management (HiRes) -- resource management decisions concerning CPU, memory, and I/O can be delegated to applications so they can control their allocations.
 However, even malicious subsystems cannot use this power to interfere with other subsystems.
 In many ways this is a generalization of virtualization.

 - User-level scheduling -- threads and interrupts are scheduled by user-level components.
-The COMPOSITE kernel does not have a scheduler!
+The COMPOSITE kernel _does not have a scheduler_!

-- Memory scheduling -- memory in COMPOSITE is dynamically transferred between protection domains in the system based on the percieved impact that the additional allocation will make on predictability and performance.
-In this way memory is "scheduled" by allocating it over a window of time to specific parts of the system to minimize memory usage in embedded systems.
+- Memory scheduling -- memory in COMPOSITE is dynamically transferred between protection domains in the system based on the percieved impact that the additional allocation will make on predictability and performance while minimizing memory usage.
+In this way memory is "scheduled" by allocating it over a window of time to specific parts of the system.

 - Secure bulletin board system -- COMPOSITE was used in the verifiable election based on Scantegrity in Takoma Park, MD.
 It provided a secure webpage for verifying ballots after the election.